-Ahead of our Hanukkah a cappella concerts on December 10 & 11, we asked Executive Director Matt Greenberg to shed some light on the program’s origins and special meaning to Chicago a cappella.
+Ahead of our Hanukkah a cappella program, we asked Executive Director Matt Greenberg to shed some light on the program’s origins and special meaning to Chicago a cappella.

 How did the idea come about to dedicate a full concert to Hanukkah music?